bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/try...catch.md

     // "finally"
     // "outer" "oops"

 Any given exception will be caught only once by the nearest enclosing `catch`-block unless it is rethrown.
-Of course, any new exceptions raised in the “inner” block (because the code in `catch`-block may do something that throws), will be caught by the “outer” block.
+Of course, any new exceptions raised in the "inner” block (because the code in `catch`-block may do something that throws), will be caught by the "outer” block.

 ### Returning from a finally-block